abethcrane/fibonacci-sequins/_posts/2016-06-06-james-whittaker.md

 My style is low-effort.
 I am blessed by sharing my life with people who like to shop.
 They pick things out for me.
 Sometimes I come home to a great big pile of clothes and I get to try on things while they assess my look.
 I love those days!
 Whenever there is an intersection of "dad that looks good on you" and "this feels good on me" then I keep it.
 Anything that fails either of those tests goes back.

 When you grow up wearing mostly hand-me-downs, clothes that fit and feel right are a big deal.
-And when someone with style tells you it looks good … well, I don’t care who you are, getting compliments on how you look feels good.
+And when someone with style tells you it looks good...well, I don’t care who you are, getting compliments on how you look feels good.
 That’s right, I said it, looking good feels good.
 Go on demand my man card, I’ll gladly give it up.

 Einstein famously didn’t give a shit about how he looked.
 I’m not so sure I believe that; he had the coolest hair and if he really didn’t care then he would have blended in but he didn’t.
 His clothes made him stand out.
 They made a statement.
 I am different.
 I am me.
 In "not caring" how he looked he made the biggest fashion statement of them all.